-Art and I moved to Concordia in May of 2017, from Rockwall, Texas.
+Art and I moved to the Concordia Life Plan Community in May of 2017, from Rockwall, Texas.
 He had been diagnosed in 2011 with Alzheimer’s and I had a stroke in December of 2016 that affected my right leg and arm.
 They were very weak.
 The weakness affected my leg and caused me to limp, my arm and hand were weak and this caused me to lose the ability to write, type, and play the piano.
 I have regained most of my abilities but I am learning all the time.
 I will never use them as I once did but I have adjusted to it.

 My daughter and [her] husband live in Oklahoma City.
 Art and I knew making a move would benefit us, as we walked through this next phase of life.